KOSASIH/pi-nexus-autonomous-banking-network/coin/Eonix/docs/EONIX_GALACTIC_LICENSE_AGREEMENT.md

 ## TEMPORAL DOMAIN: March 30, 2023, 14:30:00 UTC

-# COSMIC ENTANGLEMENT NOTICE: By accessing, using, or distributing the Eonix software, you acknowledge that you have read, understood, and agree to be bound by the terms and conditions of this License Agreement.
+# COSMIC ENTANGLEMENT NOTICE:

+*By accessing, using, or distributing the Eonix software, you acknowledge that you have read, understood, and agree to be bound by the terms and conditions of this License Agreement*.

 ## ARTICLE I: DEFINITIONS